TalkingQuickly/talkingquickly.github.io/about.md

 title: About me
 ---

-My name's Ben Dixon, I'm a senior developer focused on web application development, I primarily create Ruby on Rails and Android applications.
+My name's Ben Dixon, I'm a senior developer focused on Ruby on Rails and Android applications.
 I also have experience of front-end development in both Backbone and Angular JS and infrastructure management with Chef and Docker.

 I'm the author of <a href="https://leanpub.com/deploying_rails_applications" target="_blank">Reliably Deploying Rails Applications</a> which covers how